-The SPI Technogrants will support Swiss developments of technologies relevant for research in Polar regions (and other extreme environments such as remote high-altitude regions).
+The SPI Technogrants will support Swiss groups developing technologies relevant for research in polar regions (and other extreme environments such as remote high-altitude regions).
 Technogrants can also serve the improvement and adaptation of technologies to extreme environments or support new technological developments to be used in the field for polar or remote high-altitude research.

 Eligible costs and financial support

 The grants are destined to cover costs for up to 50’000 CHF per successfully evaluated project.
 A detailed budget will be requested from each applicant.
 For the first year (2019), the total budget allocated to SPI Technogrants will be capped at 150’000 CHF.
 The grants can be used to complement the funding of initiatives supported by larger funding schemes (e.g. SNSF, EU, etc.).

 All costs related to the conception, development, field testing (especially in the extreme environments of polar or remote high-altitude regions in which it is supposed to operate), upgrading and adjusting of science support technologies in a broad sense.
 Travel and logistics costs for field testing purposes are also eligible.

 Costs relating to salaries of permanent academic positions, overhead as well as the acquisition of long-term assets (as opposed to consumable required for the project).

 The SPI Technogrants are complementary to the existing Polar Access Fund and SPI Exploratory Grants.
 Consequently, eligibility will be restricted to Swiss led developments of technologies relevant for research in polar regions (and other extreme environments in remote high-altitude regions).
 The grants are open from Master students to senior researchers based at a Swiss public research institution.